RequirementEngineering/ch-re-alejandroroque/SRS.md

 ## 1.1 Purpose
-The company(name of the company) of inventory of movies need a program where will be records the movements of the company it will realize a inventory of movies with the purpose of save the records of input and output of movies, in the inventory of movies, this is a list for the purposes of inventory of movies: the program records to the users with information personal basic for keep a control of the operations basics. the customers can create a email account in the page official of the company else the customers can get a account synchronizing their principal email account
+The company(name of the company) of inventory of movies need a program where will be records the movements of the company it will realize a inventory of movies with the purpose of save the records of input and output of movies, in the inventory of movies, there will be a lot of functions for different types of use.

-and the users will have acces to the movies to choose, the users will have a limit to get movies just the users can use the program in a computer for that they

 --Describes the purpose of the SRS
 -- Specifies the intended audience for the SRS
 ## 1.2 Scope
- movie list is basically a program that realize the operating of records of input and output of movies, the users could choose between movies of different categoies like terror, science-action, adventure, animation, biography, etc. the project, the program is specifically designed for the users to implement the records it will be implement in a computer onlinely and just the person should add a special card
+ movie list is basically a program that realize the operating of records of input and output of movies, the users could choose between movies of different categoies like terror, science-action, adventure, animation, biography,education etc. the project or the program is specifically designed for the employees and users the users will have a email account where they can see the movies that are available and can set aside a movie for just arrive and take it the employees of place will work with the system for keep the records of the company.

 --Identify the software products to be produced by name --Explain what the software products, will and will not do --Describes the application of the software being specified, includes benefits, objectives and goals
 ## 1.3 Definitions, Acronyms, and abbreviations
-customers:
-programmer:
-collaborators:
+customers: a person or organization that buys goods or services from a store or business.
+programmer: a person who writes computer programs.
+collaborators: a person who works jointly on an activity or project; an associate.
+employees: a person employed for wages or salary, especially at nonexecutive level.

 --Provides the definitions of all terms, acronyms, and abbreviations required properly to interpret the SRS
 ## 1.4 References

 --Identifies each document by title, repor number, date, and publishing organizations --Specify the sources from which the references can be obtained
 ## 1.5 Overview